hupster/modsync/README.md

 This library is included in the program as an embedded resource, allowing the executable to be run by itself.

 So just copy modsync.exe to the computers to become Minecraft clients.
 You can use the binary from [here](https://github.com/hupster/modsync/blob/master/bin/Release/modsync.exe?raw=true), or preferably, build the application yourself and just copy modsync.exe from the folder bin\Release.
-The binary available for download here does not include an FTP link, so will ask for the details on first start.
+The binary available for download does not include an FTP link, so will ask for the details on first start.

 **Disclaimer**